 You can mark packets in the “Packet List” pane.
 A marked packet will be shown with black background, regardless of the coloring rules set.
 Marking a packet can be useful to find it later while analyzing in a large capture file.

 The packet marks are not stored in the capture file or anywhere else.
-All packet marks will be lost when you close the capture file.
+All packet marks will be lost when the capture file is closed.

 You can use packet marking to control the output of packets when saving, exporting, or printing.
 To do so, an option in the packet range is available, see Section 5.9, “The “Packet Range” frame”.